top of page

 Dr. Evren “Ev” Juniper is a board-certified acupuncturist licensed by the Oregon Medical Board.
 She holds both a Doctorate and Master’s in Acupuncture and Chinese Herbal Medicine (DAcCHM, MAcCHM) from the National University of Natural Medicine (NUNM) in Portland, Oregon.

 Her clinical work is grounded in a strong foundation of classical acupuncture and eastern herbal medicine, integrated with modern, anatomically and neurologically informed approaches.
-Her training spans multiple acupuncture lineages and complementary modalities, including motor point and trigger point needling—allowing her to engage both traditional meridian systems and contemporary understandings of anatomy and physiology.
+Her training spans multiple acupuncture lineages and complementary modalities—allowing her to engage both traditional eastern systems and contemporary understandings of anatomy and physiology.

 This breadth supports a nuanced, layered approach to care.
 Treatments may address musculoskeletal pain and dysfunction, while also working with internal patterns related to stress, digestion, hormonal balance, and systemic regulation.
 By bridging classical and modern frameworks, she is able to respond to what is most clinically relevant in the moment—whether that is local tissue dynamics, broader physiological patterns, or the interaction between the two.